midleo/midleo-mqscout/README.md

 ## License

-This repository is licensed under **GPL-3.0**.
+This repository is licensed under **GPL-3.0-or-later**.
 See [LICENSE](LICENSE).

-The GPL-3.0 license applies to the source code and binaries built from this repository.
+The GPL-3.0-or-later license applies to the source code and binaries built from this repository.
 It does not grant rights to IBM MQ, `com.ibm.mq.allclient.jar`, `midleo.jar`, or any other separately supplied proprietary or third-party runtime components.

-If you distribute modified versions of MQScout, you are responsible for complying with GPL-3.0 and with all applicable third-party dependency licenses.
+If you distribute modified versions of MQScout, you are responsible for complying with GPL-3.0-or-later and with all applicable third-party dependency licenses.

+## Third-party and proprietary components

+MQScout may interact with separately installed runtime components, including IBM MQ client software and Midleo runtime artifacts.

+Those components are not licensed by this repository and are not covered by the GPL-3.0-or-later license granted here.

+Before redistributing any build, package, archive, installer, or runtime bundle that contains third-party or proprietary components, verify that you have the right to redistribute those components and include all required license notices.

 ## Trademark notice